menu

 More people ride the bus in this neighborhood each day to get to work than 98.0% of U.S. neighborhoods.

-One of the unique characteristics of the Hunting Park East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.5% of the neighborhoods in America.
+The Hunting Park East neighborhood stands out for having an average per capita income lower than 96.5% of the neighborhoods in the United States.
 Also of note, 58.2% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the Hunting Park East neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 56.9% of this neighborhood's residents have Puerto Rican ancestry and 16.6% have Dominican ancestry.